lfit/itpol/protecting-code-integrity.md

 #### Set up a refresh cronjob

-You will need to regularly refresh the public keys on your keyring in order to get the latest changes on other people's keys.
-You can set up a cronjob to do
+You will need to regularly refresh your keyring in order to get the latest changes on other people's public keys.
+You can set up a cronjob to do that:
-that:

     $ crontab -e